in our free newsletter.

 Note that all cardholders can also transfer RBC Rewards points to a second RBC Rewards account held in their name.
 You can also transfer RBC Rewards points to a family member or friend if they have an RBC Rewards account.

-Other redemption options
+Other Avion Rewards redemption options

-The RBC Rewards program is incredibly flexible and points can be redeemed for an impressive variety of pursuits outside travel, including merchandise, charitable donations, and gift cards.
+The Avion Rewards program is incredibly flexible and points can be redeemed for an impressive variety of pursuits outside travel, including merchandise, charitable donations, and gift cards.
 You can also put points toward an RBC Financial Reward, by transferring them to accounts like an RBC investment portfolio or RESP.
 Finally, you can take advantage of a relatively new feature called Pay With Points that lets you pay bills, pay down your credit card statement, or even make purchases in-store with an eligible digital wallet app like Google Pay.

 • Merchandise: $0.006–$0.0085 per point.
 Point value varies because there’s a wide range of items you can redeem points for, including Bose stereos, Fitbit smartwatches, Cuisinart kitchen appliances, and more.
 RBC Rewards also has an impressive range of Apple products like MacBook Pro and iPhones.